Historic Preservation

 Step 3

-• Submit your completed application along with your photos, sketches or drawings and the appropriate application fee to the TI Park Corp.
-Office.
+• Submit your completed application along with your photos, sketches or drawings and the appropriate application fee to the office or via email mgagne@tiparkcorp.com.

 Step 4

-• The TI Park Office Staff is here to help—if you have any questions about completing a Preservation Permit Application, please call us at 315.482.2576.
+• If you have any questions about completing a Preservation Permit Application, give the office a call or stop in 315.482.2576.